 The ISIS-Al-Qaeda conspiracy theories on COVID-19

-New Delhi, Nov 20: Groups associated with al-Qaeda and ISIS are exploiting the COVID-19 pandemic to spread conspiracy theories that the virus is "punishing the unbelievers", is "God''s wrath upon the West" and incites terrorists to use it as a form of biological weapon, according to a UN report.
+New Delhi, Nov 20: Groups associated with al-Qaeda and ISIS are exploiting the COVID-19 pandemic to spread conspiracy theories that the virus is "punishing the unbelievers", is "God's wrath upon the West" and incites terrorists to use it as a form of biological weapon, according to a UN report.

 The report titled ''Stop the virus of disinformation: the malicious use of social media by terrorist, violent extremist and criminal groups during the COVID-19 pandemic'' was released by the United Nations Interregional Crime and Justice Research Institute (UNICRI) on Wednesday.